LorenaSabou/group-project-at-2019-operationbravo/README.md

 ```

 ## Client
-The client is provided as a web page created using React and display the number of persons for each available room.
+The client is provided as a web page created using React and displays the number of persons for each available room.
+The user can also view a 'live feed' of the model's bounding box detections by accessing the 'view feed' functionality.

 ![Client web-page](client.png)